Fair Haven Academy: bringing schools together

 “Freshmen, as they come into the high school, are nervous in general,” Wilkins said.
 “We’re making sure they’re comfortable coming in on day-one.”

-When 8 a.m. rolls around, the students arrive back at school starting with breakfast, with a mid-morning snack and then lunch, each of which is provided by a kitchen staffed with Fair Haven Concerned volunteers cooking meals for the students and any community member who wants to join them.
+When 8 a.m. rolls around, the students arrive at school, starting with breakfast, with a mid-morning snack and then lunch, each of which is provided by a kitchen staffed with Fair Haven Concerned volunteers cooking meals for the students and any community member who wants to join them.

-With their initial registration forms, Wilkins said the students then choose their ideal workshop topics, whether it’s nature, art, equine studies, music, media and stage or a class based solely on dogs and training and caring for them.
+With their initial registration forms, Wilkins said, the students choose their ideal workshop topics, whether it’s nature, art, equine studies, music, media and stage or a class based solely on dogs — training and caring for them.

 New this year is a giant projector screen, and Worthing said he hopes to stretch it across the field goal posts for outdoor movies with theater-style popcorn.